lmweber/benchmark-data-Levine-32-dim/README.md

-## PhenoGraph paper and benchmark data sets
+## Benchmark data sets in PhenoGraph paper

-The PhenoGraph paper includes two benchmark data sets, consisting of manually gated healthy bone marrow mononuclear cell (BMMC) mass cytometry data from three healthy individuals.
+The PhenoGraph paper includes two benchmark data sets, consisting of manually gated mass cytometry data from healthy bone marrow mononuclear cells (BMMC), from three healthy individuals.
 The benchmark data sets are used in Figures 2A-B, S2A-C, and Data S1A-F (benchmark data set 1); and Figure S2D and Data S1G-I (benchmark data set 2) in the paper.

-"Manual gating" refers to the traditional flow cytometry analysis technique of manually searching for clusters or regions of high density in a series of two-dimensional scatter plots.
+"Manual gating" refers to the traditional flow cytometry analysis technique of visually searching for clusters or regions of high density in a series of two-dimensional scatter plots.
 While expert manual gating is quite reliable in low-dimensional flow cytometry data sets, it quickly becomes unwieldy in higher-dimensional CyTOF data sets.
 Algorithms such as PhenoGraph aim to discover clusters automatically.
 However, this is also computationally difficult due to the "curse of dimensionality".

 We believe these benchmark data sets will be very useful for testing high-dimensional (in the order of 10-100 dimensions) clustering algorithms.

-The data sets were made publicly available through the [Cytobank](https://www.cytobank.org/) data repository and analysis platform (see links below).
+The data sets were made publicly available through the [Cytobank](https://www.cytobank.org/) platform (see links below).
 The files are saved in Flow Cytometry Standard (FCS) binary file format, which is the most commonly used file format in the flow and mass cytometry community.
 However, since it is a binary format, specialized software tools are required to read the files, making them difficult to access for users from other fields.

-In this repository, we provide R code to access the FCS files from these benchmark data sets, and convert them to tab-delimited text format.
-We use the [flowCore](http://bioconductor.org/packages/release/bioc/html/flowCore.html) R/Bioconductor package to read the files, and add cluster labels from the manual gating in the PhenoGraph paper.
-Our aim is to make these data sets accessible to users unfamiliar with the FCS file format, so that they can be used to test high-dimensional clustering algorithms.
+In this repository, we provide R code to read the FCS files from these benchmark data sets, convert the data to tab-delimited text format, and add cluster labels from the manual gating shown in the PhenoGraph paper.
+We use the [flowCore](http://bioconductor.org/packages/release/bioc/html/flowCore.html) R/Bioconductor package to read the FCS files.
+Our aim is to make these data sets accessible to users unfamiliar with the FCS file format, so they can be used to test high-dimensional clustering algorithms.